soilspectroscopy/ossl-manual/docs/025-modeling.md

  $ X353: num  0.0811 0.0658 0.2261 0.3134 0.2489 ...
  $ X354: num  0.082 0.0674 0.2258 0.3124 0.2464 ...
  ```

+We load another PCA model that we prepared using global VisNIR data and the
+mlr-model that was fitted using VisNIR data:

 ```r